Crewe railway station: Present day

-The proposal to move the station was abandoned in 2010 and instead the current building was renovated.
+The proposal to move the station was abandoned in 2010 and the current building was renovated instead.
 Cheshire East Council implemented a regeneration master plan for Crewe, which included the station.

-In 2011 Cheshire East Council purchased the former Royal Mail depot and Weston House for £2.75 million.
-The council demolished the two buildings and created a new entrance to the station, as well as a 244 space car park, at a cost of £7 million.
+In 2011, Cheshire East Council purchased the former Royal Mail depot and Weston House for £2.75 million.
+The council demolished the two buildings and created a new entrance to the station, as well as a 244 space car park and a secure bike parking structure, at a cost of £7 million.
 The construction work was undertaken by Balfour Beatty.
-The new entrance has step-free access & connects passengers to the station through an underground walkway.
-There is a ticket vending machine at this entrance, as well as unmanned ticket barriers.
+The new entrance has step-free access and connects passengers to the station through an underground walkway.
+There is a ticket vending machine at this entrance, as well as unstaffed ticket barriers.

-In August 2016 the station buildings of 1867 were added to the National Heritage List for England as a Grade II listed building.
-The structures included in the listing comprise two station buildings on separate platforms, and two screen walls, one to the east and the other to the west of the station.
+In August 2016, the station buildings of 1867 were added to the National Heritage List for England as a Grade II listed building.
+The structures included in the listing comprise two station buildings on separate platforms and two screen walls, one to the east and the other to the west of the station.